devpuraanjali/AutomationPractise/README.md

 Automated tests that interact with the wiki set through its front-end UI using selenium webdriver .

+Prerequisites to run the tests -
+Install Java 8+
+Install Maven
+Install Chrome (if you do not have already , the tests are using chromedriver to run the selenium tests)

 The tests can be run using the following commands

 1) To build - mvn clean